MazinSherif-E/ci-cd/README.md

 # wandb-cicd

-This are resources for the W&B CI/CD
+This repo contains resources for the W&B CI/CD